 - If time allows, show students the video of The Healing Mandala found on the Creativity Resource webpage for the Hayagriva Sand Mandala.
 Point out the process of creation and ultimate deconstruction of the temporary work of art.
 Discuss the reasons why a work of art that takes such dedication and time to create is ultimately erased.
 You might wish to note that the Denver Art Museum received special permission to keep the Hayagriva Sand Mandala on permanent display.

 - Students will use their brainstorming work and sketches to create their own permanent mandala on paper in the style of the Hayagriva Sand Mandala.
-If possible, allow students to view the creation process of other mandalas available in the links found in the “Find Out More” section of the lesson plan.
+If possible, allow students to view the creation process of other mandalas available in the links found in the “Resources” section of the object page.

 - Students will draw their plan for their personal mandala lightly in pencil, then go back and add color to the design.
 Students should work in the style of the Hayagriva Sand Mandala by starting in the center and then working their way out into the concentric design.